cleaniquecoders/laravel-api-version/README.md

 php artisan vendor:publish --tag="laravel-api-version-config"
 ```

+Here’s the updated **Usage** section for your `README.md`, reflecting the ability to explicitly set API versions for routes and using the `api.version` middleware.

+---

 ## Usage

 ### Configuration

-To start, publish the configuration file:
+Publish the configuration file:

 ```bash
 php artisan vendor:publish --tag="laravel-api-version-config"
 ```

-This will create a `config/api-version.php` file.
-Here, you can customize options like the default version, custom headers, version format, and the root namespace for versioned controllers.
+This creates a `config/api-version.php` file where you can customize options like the default version, custom headers, version format, and the root namespace for versioned controllers.

-Example of the configuration file:
+Sample configuration:

 ```php
 return [